Qraft

 • Recommended: Guardian's phone number, child's name (nickname OK), message "Lost child.
 Please call this number."

 Storing the phone number in vCard format lets finders call with one tap.
 Detailed information like addresses can be placed on a password-protected page.
+The password can be printed small near the QR code or communicated by phone by the guardian.

 Preventing Lost Belongings